fido-device-onboard/pri-fidoiot/README.md

-Post the extended ownership found obtained from the manufacturer to the owner POST https://localhost:8043/api/v1/owner/vouchers (or http://localhost:8042/api/v1/owner/vouchers) Authorization DIGEST with "apiUser" and api_password defined in the owners service.env POST content
+Post the extended ownership found obtained from the manufacturer to the owner POST https://localhost:8043/api/v1/owner/vouchers (or http://localhost:8042/api/v1/owner/vouchers) Authorization DIGEST with "apiUser" and api_password defined in the owner's service.env POST content-type `text\plain`

+In the request body add extended ownership voucher
 ```
 -----BEGIN OWNERSHIP VOUCHER-----
 -----END OWNERSHIP VOUCHER-----
 ```
-Result body be the uuid of the voucher 24275cd7-f9f5-4d34-a2a5-e233ac38db6c
+Response body be the uuid of the voucher
+Eg: 24275cd7-f9f5-4d34-a2a5-e233ac38db6c

 Configure the Owners TO2 address using the following API:

 POST https://localhost:8043/api/v1/owner/redirect (or http://localhost:8042/api/v1/owner/redirect)
-Authorization DIGEST with "apiUser" and api_password defined in the owners service.env POST content
+Authorization DIGEST with "apiUser" and api_password defined in the owner's service.env POST content-type `text\plain`

+In the request body add Owner T02RedirectAddress.
 ```
 [[null,"localhost",8043,5]]
 ```
-Result 200 OK
+Response `200 OK`

-Tell the owner to perform To0 with the voucher
-Post the extended ownership found obtained from the manufacturer to the owner GET https://localhost:8043/api/v1/to0/24275cd7-f9f5-4d34-a2a5-e233ac38db6c (or http://localhost:8042/api/v1/to0/24275cd7-f9f5-4d34-a2a5-e233ac38db6c)
+Trigger owner to perform To0 with the voucher and post the extended ownership found obtained from the manufacturer to the owner

+GET https://localhost:8043/api/v1/to0/24275cd7-f9f5-4d34-a2a5-e233ac38db6c (or http://localhost:8042/api/v1/to0/24275cd7-f9f5-4d34-a2a5-e233ac38db6c)
-Authorization DIGEST with "apiUser" and api_password defined in the owners service.env Result 200 OK
+Authorization DIGEST with "apiUser" and api_password defined in the owner's service.env Response `200 OK`

 #### Configure the owner service info package

-Use the following API to device a service info package POST https://localhost:8043/api/v1/owner/svi (or http://localhost:8042/api/v1/owner/svi) Authorization DIGEST with "apiUser" and api_password defined in the owners service.env POST content
+Use the following API to configure a service info package.
+POST https://localhost:8043/api/v1/owner/svi (or http://localhost:8042/api/v1/owner/svi)
+Authorization DIGEST with "apiUser" and api_password defined in the owner's service.env POST content
 ```
 [